enkidevs/curriculum/CSS/Fundamentals/css-specificity.md

 // or
 id - class - type
 ```
-Consider the following selector that aims to style a header, nested inside a div of class *my-class*, which is another div's child:
+Consider the following selector that aims to style a heading, nested inside a div of class *my-class*, which is another div's child:
 ```css
 div div.my-class h2{}
 ```